eclipse-tractusx/item-relationship-service/docs/arc42/full.md

 The IRS acts as a consumer of the component Asset Administration Shell Registry.
 The IRS contains a Restful client (REST template) that build a REST call to the mentioned Digital Twin Registry API based on its known URL (the AAS registry URL is configured in the IRS Restful API).
 The request contains the given "globalAssetId" by the consumer.
 Like described in the above section, the security aspect is required in order to achieve a REST call against the AAS Registry.
 As a response, the IRS gets the corresponding asset administration shell descriptor.
 The last one contains a list of submodel descriptors which can be filtered by the aspect type entered by the consumer.
 An aspect type like AssemblyPartRelationship, SerialPartTypization etc. And as mentioned above, the transport protocol HTTP(S) is used for the REST call communication.

-##### AAS Wrapper API
+##### EDC API

-The integrated Restful client named Submodel Client in the IRS is responsible for creating Restful requests to the component AAS Wrapper.
-The IRS application builds from the retrieved AAS Descriptor (see previous section) the corresponding Submodel endpoint URLs and sends via the submodel REST client requests to the AAS Wrapper API.
-The last one responds with the corresponding Submodel data.
+The integrated EDC client in the IRS is responsible for creating restful requests to the component EDC.
+The IRS application builds from the retrieved AAS Descriptor (see previous section) the corresponding submodel endpoint URLs, negotiates an EDC contract and sends via the submodel REST client requests to the EDC.
+The EDC responds with the corresponding submodel data.

 Solution strategy
 -----------------